Scott Snibbe

-Scott Snibbe (born 1969 in New York City) is an interactive media artist, author, entrepreneur, and meditation instructor who hosts the Skeptic's Path to Enlightenment meditation podcast.
+Scott Snibbe (born 1969 in New York City) is an American interactive media artist, author, entrepreneur, and meditation instructor who hosts the Skeptic's Path to Enlightenment meditation podcast.
 His first book, How to Train a Happy Mind, was released in 2024.
 Snibbe has collaborated with other artists and musicians, including Björk on her interactive "app album" Biophilia that was acquired by New York's MoMA as the first downloadable app in the museum's collection.
 Between 2000 and 2013 he founded several companies, including Eyegroove, which was acquired by Facebook in 2016.
 Early in his career, Snibbe was one of the developers of After Effects (acquired by Adobe).

 Career

 Digital art and augmented reality installations

 Snibbe is one of the first artists to work with interactive projections, where computer vision is used to change a projection on a wall or floor in response to people interacting with its surface.
 Snibbe's first, and best-known installation Boundary Functions (1998), premiered at Ars Electronica 1998.
 In this floor-projected interactive artwork, people walk across a four-meter by four-meter floor.
 As they move, Boundary Functions uses a camera, computer and projector to draw lines between all of the people on the floor, forming a Voronoi Diagram.
 This diagram has particularly strong significance when drawn around people's bodies, surrounding each person with lines that outline his or her personal space - the space closer to that person than to anyone else.
 Snibbe states that this work "shows that personal space, though we call it our own, is only defined by others and changes without our control".

 Snibbe's first public interactive work was a networked communication system for abstract animation called Motion Phone, which won a Prix Ars Electronica award in 1996 and established him as a contributor to the field.

 Snibbe's interactive installations have been shown at the Whitney Museum of American Art (New York), San Francisco Museum of Modern Art (California), The Kitchen (New York), Eyebeam (New York), the NTT InterCommunication Center (Tokyo, Japan) and the Institute of Contemporary Arts (London, UK).
 His work is also shown and collected by science museums, including the Exploratorium (San Francisco, CA), the New York Hall of Science (Queens, NY), the Museum of Science and Industry (Chicago, IL), the Cité des Sciences et de l'Industrie (Paris, France), the London Science Museum (UK), and the Phaeno Science Center (Germany).
 A profile of his work was featured on a December 18, 2011 episode of CNN's The Next List with Dr. Sanjay Gupta.

 In 2011, via his company Snibbe Interactive, Snibbe produced a series of interactive exhibits that brought technologies and experiences of James Cameron's Avatar to life in the traveling AVATAR: The Exhibition, which was funded and premiered at Seattle's Experience Music Project and Science Fiction Museum.
 The exhibition included full-body motion tracking augmented reality and virtual reality experiences simulating the world of Avatar's Pandora, and the process of creating the film.